-Director since: November 27, 2020

-Expiry of current term: March 5, 2022, or effective date of appointment of a successor director
+Director since:November 27, 2020Expiry of current term:April 8, 2024, or effective date of appointment of a successor director

 Mr. Eubanks is an executive with significant experience in technology leadership.
 He is currently the Senior Vice-President Operations Support and Chief Information Officer of goeasy Ltd., a reporting issuer in all Canadian provinces, which provides leasing and lending services.
-Prior to his employment with goeasy, Mr. Eubanks was the Chief Information Officer at the Liquor Control Board of Ontario [LCBO] and the Ontario Cannabis Store [OCS].
+Mr. Eubanks is also a member of the Board of Directors of Allstate Insurance Company of Canada.
+Prior to his employment with goeasy Ltd., Mr. Eubanks was the Chief Information Officer at the Liquor Control Board of Ontario [LCBO] and the Ontario Cannabis Store.
 Prior to that Mr. Eubanks served in progressive leadership roles focused on technology in the retail industry having worked for Canadian Tire Corporation and Best Buy International.
-Mr. Eubanks also serves as a Director on the Board of the innovation hub Communitech.
+Through his executive leadership roles at major organizations, he is familiar with the structure of compensation systems and related benefit programs, and is experienced in executive performance evaluation.
 Mr. Eubanks is a graduate of York University, ICD-Rotman Directors Education Program.